 Utsira High

-The Utsira High Project is a bundle of three separate subsea tie-in projects in the central part of the North Sea.
-Symra will be a tie-in to the Ivar Aasen platform, while Solveig phase 2 and Troldhaugen will be connected to the Edvard Grieg platform.
+The Utsira High Project is a bundle of two separate subsea tie-in projects in the central part of the North Sea.
+Symra will be a tie-in to the Ivar Aasen platform, while Solveig phase 2 will be connected to the Edvard Grieg platform.

-The Utsira High Project develops recoverable resources of 124 million barrels oil equivalent.
-Drilling will commence in third quarter 2025, while production start-up is scheduled for first quarter 2026 for Solveig and Troldhaugen, and first quarter 2027 for Symra.
+The Utsira High Project develops recoverable resources of 93 million barrels of oil equivalent.
+Drilling will commence in third quarter 2025, while production start-up is scheduled for first quarter 2026 for Solveig and first quarter 2027 for Symra.

 Aker BP is the operator for all three developments.
 Partners are Equinor, OMV, Sval Energi and Wintershall Dea.
 (See below for details on partnership for the three separate production licenses).
-All three projects are covered by the temporary tax regime adopted by the Parliament (Stortinget) in 2020.
+Both projects are covered by the temporary tax regime adopted by the Parliament (Stortinget) in 2020.

 The Utsira High Project adds valuable production to our portfolio as we already have processing capacity and export facilities in the area with Edvard Grieg and Ivar Aasen.
-Further we provide new infrastructure in the North-Eastern part of the Grieg/Aasen asset area opening possibilities for further developments in the vicinity, while the Troldhaugen development unlocks potential for future development of additional volumes in basement reservoirs.
+Further we provide new infrastructure in the North-Eastern part of the Grieg/Aasen asset area opening possibilities for further developments in the vicinity.

 All producing fields on the Utsira High will be operated with electrical power from shore.
 Hence the CO2 emissions from the production phase will be very low.

 Edvard Grieg was designed and built as a field centre with the capacity to be a host platform for new fields in the vicinity.
-Edvard Grieg is also the host platform for the Solveig field (phase 1) and for test production from the Troldhaugen discovery.
+Edvard Grieg is also the host platform for the Solveig field (phase 1).
 The Ivar Aasen field was a coordinated development with the Edvard Grieg field.
 Oil and gas from Ivar Aasen are transported to the Edvard Grieg platform for final processing.